MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### Internet Explorer 11

 Internet Explorer 11 is only supported in the SharePoint Central Administration site.
 Internet Explorer 11 isn't supported in Team sites, OneDrive personal sites, or any other types of SharePoint content sites.
 Microsoft recommends exploring Microsoft Edge as the replacement for Internet Explorer 11.

-### Infopath services

-Infopath services have been removed and are no longer supported by Microsoft in SharePoint Server Subscription Edition.
-There won't be a new InfoPath client shipped with this release.
-As we announced in the Microsoft 365 blog, InfoPath Services is a deprecated feature, and customers are advised to explore alternatives for this feature.

 ### Access Services 2010